TimeDelta/auto-psych-nosology/README.md

 Because the encoder operates directly on the supplied `edge_index`, the model supports cyclic connectivity and multiplex relation types without special handling.
 The decoder mirrors this flexibility, enabling reconstruction of directed feedback motifs that are pervasive in psychiatric knowledge graphs.

+A practical limitation of the rGCN-SCAE architecture is that it is trained on a single, fixed multiplex graph, which constitutes only one effective training example.
+Without a distribution of graphs, the model risks overfitting to idiosyncratic topological patterns rather than learning generalizable relational principles.
+To mitigate this, multiple rGCN-SCAEs across different subgraphs were trained—**sampled by ?
+(TBD - maybe node hopping from random chosen nodes with number of hops determined by combination of graph connectivity metrics)**—each preserving local connectivity and type proportions and alignment between them is measured.
+    - **How to combine latent spaces afterwards to get single partition for comparison against HiTOP and RDoC?**
+This procedure reframes training as an information-theoretic compression task applied repeatedly to partially overlapping realizations of the same knowledge manifold, allowing estimation of replication reliability and consensus structure while reducing overfitting to any single instantiation.

 Together, hSBM offers a likelihood-grounded categorical perspective, while rGCN-SCAE furnishes a continuous latent manifold amenable to downstream regression or spectrum analysis.
 The two approaches are treated as triangulating evidence: concordant structure across them increases confidence in emergent transdiagnostic clusters, whereas divergences highlight fronts for qualitative review.

 | Aspect                        | rGCN Self-Compressing Autoencoder (rGCN-SCAE)                                                                                                | Hierarchical Stochastic Block Model (hSBM)                                                                                  |